hth313/OS4/doc/applications.rst

 display of X is done.
 As we cannot alter the built-in behavior, the standard X value is displayed.
 OS4 will kick in shortly after it and call the display handler of the current application, which replaces the standard display.
-As this take a very short moment, the standard X value is very briefly shown.
-The effect is basically a brief display flicker.
+As this takes a short moment, the standard X value is shown briefly.
+The effect is display flicker.

 Reducing flicker
 ----------------